DPhil in Earth Sciences

 There are also paid opportunities for you to gain teaching experience by demonstrating laboratory classes to undergraduates, assisting on undergraduate fieldtrips or in tutorial teaching.

 You will be encouraged to present your research at national and international meetings and publish in internationally-recognised science journals.
 You may also choose to take part in outreach activities, explaining to the public and schoolchildren the exciting science conducted in the department.
-Within the department you will be part of a community of seventy research students including students within the strands of the Environmental Research NERC Doctoral Training Partnership and the Oil and Gas NERC Centre for Doctoral Training.
+Within the department you will be part of a community of seventy research students including students enrolled on the Environmental Research NERC Doctoral Training Partnership course.

 Many graduates choose to stay in academia.
 Others go on to environmental work or work in industry.
 The Department of Earth Sciences has an active and vibrant alumni network.
 With an annual newsletter, alumni dinners, networking and other events throughout the year, there are many different opportunities to keep in contact with the department.